One Year Later: Family Members of Patients with COVID-19 Experience Persistent Symptoms of Posttraumatic Stress Disorder

 ABSTRACT

-Rationale: Family members of critically ill patients with coronavirus disease (COVID-19) have described increased symptoms of posttraumatic stress disorder (PTSD).
-Little is known about how these symptoms may change over time.
-Objectives: We studied changes in PTSD symptoms in family members of critically ill patients with COVID-19 over 12 months.
-Methods: This prospective, multisite observational cohort study recruited participants at 12 hospitals in five states.
-Calls were made to participants at 3-4 months, 6 months, and 12 months after patient admission to the intensive care unit.
-Results: There were 955 eligible family members, of whom 330 (53.3% of those reached) consented to participate.
-Complete longitudinal data was acquired for 115 individuals (34.8% consented).
-PTSD symptoms were measured by the IES-6 (Impact of Events Scale-6), with a score of at least 10 identifying significant symptoms.
-At 3 months, the mean IES-6 score was 11.9 ± 6.1, with 63.6% having significant symptoms, decreasing to 32.9% at 1 year (mean IES-6 score, 7.6 ± 5.0).
-Three clusters of symptom evolution emerged over time: persistent symptoms (34.8%, n = 40), recovered symptoms (33.0%, n = 38), and nondevelopment of symptoms (32.2%, n = 37).
-Although participants identifying as Hispanic demonstrated initially higher adjusted IES-6 scores (2.57 points higher [95% confidence interval (CI), 1.1-4.1; P < 0.001]), they also demonstrated a more dramatic improvement in adjusted scores over time (4.7 greater decrease at 12 months [95% CI, 3.2-6.3; P < 0.001]).
-Conclusions: One year later, some family members of patients with COVID-19 continue to experience significant symptoms of PTSD.
-Further studies are needed to better understand how various differences contribute to increased risk for these symptoms.
+Rationale: Family members of critically ill patients with coronavirus disease (COVID-19) have described increased symptoms posttraumatic stress disorder (PTSD).
+Little is known about how these may change over time.
+Objectives: We studied changes in PTSD family COVID-19 12 months.
+Methods: This prospective, multisite observational cohort study recruited participants at hospitals five states.
+Calls were made to 3–4 months, 6 and months after patient admission the intensive care unit.
+Results: There 955 eligible members, whom 330 (53.3% those reached) consented participate.
+Complete longitudinal data was acquired for 115 individuals (34.8% consented). measured by IES-6 (Impact Events Scale-6), a score least 10 identifying significant symptoms.
+At 3 mean 11.9 ± 6.1, 63.6% having symptoms, decreasing 32.9% 1 year (mean score, 7.6 5.0).
+Three clusters symptom evolution emerged time: persistent (34.8%, n = 40), recovered (33.0%, 38), nondevelopment (32.2%, 37).
+Although as Hispanic demonstrated initially higher adjusted scores (2.57 points [95% confidence interval (CI), 1.1–4.1; P < 0.001]), they also more dramatic improvement time (4.7 greater decrease CI, 3.2–6.3; 0.001]).
+Conclusions: One later, some continue experience PTSD.
+Further studies are needed better understand various differences contribute risk

 SUPPLEMENTAL MATERIAL